Disentanglement in dephasing channel with machine learning: Entanglement quantification Model

-After experiencing the dephasing noise, the density operator for the states can be expressed as $\hat\rho_k=\sum_{i,j=1,2,3}\hat{\mathcal{E}}_{ij}|\psi_k\rangle\langle\psi_k|\hat{\mathcal{E}}_{ij}$ ($k = 1,2,3$), where $\hat{\mathcal{E}}_{ij}$ are the Kraus operators for the dephasing channel.
-The dephasing noise strength $p$ is uniformly distributed from 0 to 1.
-The dataset for each family of states consists of 100,000 samples.
-For each state, the fifteen tomographic features are recorded, and the concurrence values are computed from Eq.~\ref{concurrence} to serve as the state labels.
-Given the parameter distributions, the ratios of entangled states differ across various cases.
-The dataset for 2-component states contains no entangled instances, while the datasets for 4-component and general pure states have 42.1\% and 63.3\% entangled instances, respectively.
-Additionally, the general two-qubit mixed states dataset, used for comparison, contains 42.7\% entangled states.
+After dephasing noise, the density operator for the states can be expressed as $\hat\rho_k=\sum_{i,j=1,2,3}\hat{\mathcal{E}}_{ij}|\psi_k\rangle\langle\psi_k|\hat{\mathcal{E}}_{ij}$ ($k = 1,2,3$), where $\hat{\mathcal{E}}_{ij}$ are the Kraus operators for the dephasing channel.
+The dephasing noise strength $p$ is randomly distributed between 0 and 1.
+The dataset for each type of states consists of 100,000 samples.
+For each state, the fifteen tomographic features are recorded, and the concurrence values are computed from Eq.~\ref{concurrence} to serve as the labels.
+Given the parameter distributions, the ratios of entangled states depend on the parameter distribution.
+The dataset for 2-basis states contains no separable instances after dephasing, while the datasets for the special and general 4-basis states have 42.1\% and 63.3\% entangled instances, respectively.
+Additionally, a model for the general two-qubit mixed states, containing 42.7\% entangled states, is trained for comparison.

-For all four datasets, neural networks with identical parameters and structures are employed for training.
+\textbf{Model}: For all four datasets, the same neural networks are employed for training.
 The neural network model consists of three hidden layers with (100, 50, 50) nodes.
+The three hidden layers use the ReLU activation function, and the output layer uses the linear activation function.
+The model is trained using the SGD optimizer with a learning rate of 0.01.
 The batch size is set to $n_{\text{batch}}=32$, and the number of epochs is 200.
 The model performance is evaluated for different subsets of features.
-The coefficient of determination, $R^2$, is used for estimating the model performance, defined as
+The coefficient of determination, $R^2$, defined as

-where $R^2$ for the perfect model that always predicts correctly is 1, and the $R^2$ for a constant output model is 0.
+is used for evaluating the model performance.
+For a perfect model, $R^2$ is 1.
+For a constant output model, $R^2$ is 0.